JetBrains-Research/KotlinMemoryModelResearch/design/atomicity.md

 This is why most modern programming languages (including Java, C++, Rust, etc.) distinguish between the _plain_ and _atomic_ memory accesses.
-Kotlin also provides several ways to mark variables (i.e., either fields of array elements) as atomic:
+Kotlin also provides several ways to mark variables (i.e., either fields or array elements) as atomic:
 - via the [`@Volatile` annotation](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.concurrent/-volatile/);
-- via the [`Atomic*` classes](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.concurrent/) from a standard library;
+- via the [`Atomic*` classes](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.concurrent/) from the standard library;
 - via the [`atomicfu` library](https://github.com/Kotlin/kotlinx-atomicfu).

 For atomic variables, the atomicity of read and writes is guaranteed as expected.